JakubIllner/jakubillner.github.io/_posts/2024-04-12-adw-fast-ingest.markdown

 out-of-the-box setup, you might need additional tuning of the data model, data loader, or configuration.
 Some options to consider are below.

-* Analyzing the contention bottlenecks for Fast and/or Array scenarios.
+* Scale up the ADW instance and/or enable Compute Autoscaling.
-* Optimizing array size and commit frequency.
-* Partitioning for scalability.
-* Using Direct Path Load with micro-batching.
-* Sharding with Oracle Sharding or manual.
 * Eliminate gateways in the traffic between clients and database.
+* Analyze the contention bottlenecks for Fast and/or Array scenarios.
+* Optimize array size and commit frequency.
+* Partition for scalability.
+* Use Direct Path Load with micro-batching.
+* Shard with Oracle Sharding or manually.

 I also recommend reviewing Oracle White Paper by Andy Rivenes on [Best Practices For High Volume IoT workloads with Oracle Database 19c](https://www.oracle.com/technetwork/database/in-memory/overview/twp-bp-for-iot-with-12c-042017-3679918.html)